Tecnicalities by sector

 Emissions from bus travel

-EstimatesThere are a number of estimates.
-All seem to refer purely to the CO2 emissions from the fuel use.
+Published estimatesThere are a number of published estimates.
+All seem to refer purely to the CO2 emissions from the fuel used.

 Key source usedThe source used as the basis for the Carbon Independent calculator is the Defra document .
 This calculates the average CO2 emission from UK buses as 0.089 kg per passenger km.

 BasisAs with other modes of vehicle traffic, there should be some consideration of CO2 emissions from:

 There is also the philosophical problem of how to allocate responsibility for CO2 emissions.
 Consider a passenger boarding a bus that is empty apart from the driver.
 The typical bus produces about 1.3kg CO2 per km travelled [National Express data quoted by CG, 10].
 Should this passenger be counted as being responsible for all of the 1.3kg CO2 per km travelled?
 It does not seem right that those individuals determined to support an infrequent bus service, or having no alternative, should be penalised by being awarded a higher carbon footprint than someone driving and definitely increasing carbon emissions, and also adding to road congestion and noise.

 On the other hand, the bus was travelling the route whether the passenger got on it or not, so it could be argued that the CO2 emissions are the same whether or not the passenger gets on the bus, and so the emissions should count as zero.